cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

   * `networks` server's networks' information, as retrieved from the Nova service.
   * `ip` the private IP (ip on the internal network) of the server.
+  * `password` the password for the administrator user.
+This runtime property is only available if the `use_password` property is set to `true`.